pymatgen.transformations package

 Abstract transformation class.

-Applies the transformation to a structure.
+Apply the transformation to a structure.
 Depending on whether a transformation is one-to-many, there may be an option to return a ranked list of structures.

 Parameters: